MeyerZon/verbose-log/README.md

 - **Devtools-friendly**: passing calls keep your original file/line.
 - **Typed named levels** with autocomplete and typo protection.

+## Why this exists

+I write tests for a living.
+Three times now I've dropped the same shape of code into a suite — a hand-rolled `if (process.env.VERBOSE) console.log(...)` gate so a failing case could be coaxed into explaining itself, then quietly torn back out before the commit.
+The third time, I stopped deleting it and packaged it instead.

+`verbose-log` is that gate, made permanent and worth keeping.
+Leave your breadcrumbs in the code where the bug actually lives.
+Keep the suite silent by default so CI stays readable.
+When something flakes, turn the knob — `VERBOSE=2` — and the same code starts talking.
+No new logging framework, no churn — just `console` with a threshold.

 ## Install

 ```sh